Early Years Foundation Stage (EYFS)

-There are 3 Characteristics of Effective Learning.
-These are: Playing and Exploring, Active Learning and creating and thinking Critically.
 We encourage the children to think about their own learning and how they have been learning.
-To make this child friendly, we have Learning Bears in the classroom.
-During the day, the children reflect on how they have been learning and choose the appropriate Bear to help them talk about what they have been learning.
+To make this child friendly, we have Learning Dinosaurs in the classroom.
+During the day, the children reflect on how they have been learning and choose the appropriate Dinosaur to help them talk about what they have been learning.

 Our Pupil Premium Promise

 At LMPS, we strive to support all of our pupils, working hard to close the gap for all children, especially those who qualify for the Pupil Premium.